Spirits run low in Delhi's 'Little Kabul' on Afghanistan's Independence Day | Entertainment

 ''I am safe here, and have chosen to not have a long beard.
 In Afghanistan, right now, I will be forced to grow long beard.
 So, I am still free here in India,'' he added.

-Sheikh Ali, in mid-50s prays, sitting on a wide 'dastarkhwan' -- traditional sitting arrangement for eating -- at Chopan Kebab Restaurant, but his optimism about Afghanistan's fate has run dry.
+Sheikh Ali, in his mid-50s, prays, sitting on a wide 'dastarkhwan' -- a traditional sitting arrangement for eating -- at Chopan Kebab Restaurant, but his optimism about Afghanistan's fate has run dry.

 ''I came to Delhi a month ago, with a family member for his medical treatment.
 The visa expires in two months.
 If India accepts me, I will not go back,'' he said.